trstns/ZENworksBundleManagement/README.md

 ### New-ZENworksBundleInstallFilesAction
 * **Name** The name of the action.
-* **Section** The section to place this action.
+* **ActionSet** The action set to place this action.
 Valid options are 'Install' or 'Launch'.
 * **ContinueOnFailure** Should subsequent actions be executed if this action fails?
 Defaults to false.
 * **FileName** The full path of the file which will be imported into ZCM.
 * **IncludeAllFilesinFolder** When importing the executable into ZENworks, also import all files in the same folder.
 Defaults to false.